apakle/accountcustomermanagement/ README.md

 cd <repository-folder>/backend

 ```
-2. Run the backend application using.
+2. Run the backend application using Eclipse.
 The backend will start on http://localhost:8080.

+### Frontend (React)
+Navigate to the frontend directory:
+`cd <repository-folder>/frontend`